-- In a large bowl or stand mixer combine all ingredients, minus the water and mix until well combined.
+- In a large bowl combine all ingredients, minus the water & chocolate chips and mix until well combined.
 The mixture should be pretty thick and dense.

-- Slowly add in your water, mixture will become more wet and start to stick together.
-The total amount of water you need will depend on your protein powder.
-I recommend going slow, you don't want it to be too wet.
+- Slowly add in your water (amount will depend on your cashew butter and protein powder density), mixture will become more wet and start to stick together.
+When it sticks together stop!
+I recommend going very slow, you do NOT want it to be too wet.
 You can use more if you need!

-- Knead the dough with your hands until it sticks together.
+- Knead the dough with your hands if needed until it sticks together.

-- Add in any mix ins, like chocolate chips, you like!
+- Add in any mix ins, like the chocolate chips, sprinkles, etc.